 ENV 130 The Geosphere with Lab: Introductory earth science course exploring the dynamic interactions between the earth's climate, landforms, water, ecosystems, and soils.
-Emphasizes key environmental topics such as global warming, tropical deforestation, and natural hazards.
+Emphasizes key environmental issues such as climate change, water scarcity, natural hazards, and tropical deforestation

 ENV 189 The Environmental Crisis in its Cultural Context: Weighs humanity's responsibility to nature, technocratic drift of society, and conflicts between material and environmental values.
-Traces development of mechanistic worldview and re-emergence of organic or holistic perspective.
+Traces development of mechanistic worldview and re-emergence of organic or holistic perspectives.

 ENV 204 Landscapes of Promise: The Ecological Transformation of the West: Historical study of regional ecology with a critical analysis of economic change.
 Optional field study component focuses on regional landscapes that reflect the competing attempts to transform and preserve the natural world.
 ENV 206 Caribbean Environmental History: Explores the tension among American, European, and African cultures in the Caribbean.
+Topics include the concepts and laboratory field techniques used to study and assess ecosystems ENV 240 Ecosystems of North America: Examines the geographic distribution, characteristics, and present status of terrestrial biomes in North America.

-Topics include the Spanish conquest, the slave economy, and the exchange of organisms between Old and New World environments.
+Spanish conquest, the slave economy, and the exchange of organisms between Old and New World environments.
 ENV 225 The Biosphere with Lab: Introduces ecological principles forming the basis for understanding environmental issues and policy.
-Explores scientific concepts and laboratory field techniques used to study and assess ecosystems.
+Explores scientific